JuliaData83/CourseProject/startofcodebook.md

+Data for this project was obtained from the UCI Machine Learning Repository.
+You can read more about the data and how it was obtained at the UCI Machine Learning link here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+There are 68 variables in this dataset, 66 of which are measurements from the original UCI data.
+Please see below for variable names and descriptions.
+The dataset itself contains the average of each activity for each subject and measurement, resulting in 180 rows of data (30 subjects, 6 activities.)

 Variable Number |   Variable Name           | Description
 ----------------|-----------------------    |------------
-1               |Subject                    |Number identifing which subject the measurements are for 2               |Activity                   |The activity the subject participated in 3               |tBodyAcc-mean()-X          |The mean of the time domain body acceleration signal in the X direction
+1               |Subject                    |Number identifing the subject 2               |Activity                   |The activity the subject participated in (Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying)
+3               |tBodyAcc-mean()-X          |The mean of the time domain body acceleration signal in the X direction
 4               |tBodyAcc-mean()-Y          |The mean of the time domain body acceleration signal in the Y direction 5               |tBodyAcc-mean()-Z          |The mean of the time domain body acceleration signal in the Z direction